 The hiring department is required to keep a file (online or paper) for each graduate assistant employed by that department.
-Each graduate assistant worker file must contain: Graduate assistantship application, copy of graduate assistantship offer letter(s), copy of Personnel Action Form(s), copy of valid I-9 card, all training material including dates of completion of Title VI and Title IX online training courses, GTA Academic Preparation Certification Form (when applicable), work performance evaluation for each semester of employment, and all re-appointment offer letters.
+Each graduate assistant worker file must contain: Graduate assistantship application, copy of graduate assistantship offer letter(s), copy of Personnel Action Form(s), copy of valid I-9 card, all training material including dates of completion of Title VI and Title IX online training courses, Graduate Teaching Associate Academic Preparation Certification Form (when applicable), work performance evaluation for each semester of employment, and all re-appointment offer letters.
 Below you will find links to the documents you will need for the GA file.

 Evaluation is a very important part of the Graduate Assistantship experience.
 The evaluation should be an ongoing process of communication between the Graduate Assistant and the supervisor.
 A formal evaluation should be performed each semester and the results maintained in the departments Graduate Assistant worker file.

 Graduate Research Assistants need to have a complete understanding of Tennessee Tech's Intellectual Property policies and how it may impact them.
 Advise all Research Assistants to visit the Tennessee Tech Intellectual Property website and the TBR Intellectual Property website.